 - 1. Maintain the drive for continuous improvement by improving the quality of learning leading to high levels of student attainment and achievement at all levels and for all groups of students. - 2.
-Invest in a computerised performance management and improvement planning system (School IP) to enable a sharp focus on improvements in teaching and learning so that all teaching is at least good and much of it outstanding. - 3.
-To further raise attainment at Key stage 4 by focusing on strategies to stretch all students of all abilities, to ensure that our results on all measures continue to rise.
-In particular utilising Pupil Premium and SENTA funding to target improvements in performance among vulnerable groups. - 4.
+Continue to focus on improvements in teaching and learning so that all teaching is at least good and much of it outstanding. - 3.
+To further raise attainment at Key stage 4 by focusing on strategies to stretch all students of all abilities, to ensure that our results on all measures continue to rise. - 4.
 To review our assessment and target setting strategies, ensuring that our assessment of students work is accurate, formative and that feedback is high quality.
 Ensure that all students are aware of aspirational target grades and the strategies needed to secure them. - 5.
-Ensure that the School operates within its budget, and in the light of increasing financial constraints, plan judiciously to secure the most effective use of resources so that educational standards continue to improve while maintaining a strong financial position.
+Ensure that the school operates within its budget, and in the light of increasing financial constraints, plan judiciously to secure the most effective use of resources so that educational standards continue to improve while maintaining a strong financial position.
 This will entail aiming to maintain a surplus to insure the School against future financial pressure and so that improvement can be made to the establishment of the school. - 6.
-To ensure that the construction of a new Modern Foreign Languages building, 2 classroom extension to the Mathematics Building and a queuing area for the refectory is completed according to our detailed plans, on time, on budget, safely and in line with EFA guidelines. - 7.
-To bid successfully for funding to to facilitate expansion to 8 form entry.
-Use the funds to build an extension to the Sixth Form Centre and re-roof/re-fenestrate C Block. - 8.
-Reduce waste and costs in printing, reprographics and catering using ParentPay and managed print contract.
+To bid successfully for funding to build a new English and Multi-Use Centre to facilitate expansion to 8 form entry and then to commission contractors and commence construction during the 2014-2015 financial year.

-Signed:
+Signed: Martingra Signed:

-5

 Name:James McNamara

 Academy Trust Accounting Officer

-Date:
+Date:19.12.14